Alfresco/docs-alfresco/enterprise-viewer/latest/install/share-windows.md

     * `<SSL_KEYFILE_PATH>` is a file path to the SSL Key file on the server.
     * `<SSL_CERTFILE_PATH>` is a file path to the SSL Cert file on the server.

-6. In the same console and directory as Step 3, press `Ctrl-C`  then run the command: `node windows-service.js`.
+6. In the same console and directory as Step 4, press `Ctrl-C`  then run the command: `node windows-service.js`.
-   A Windows Service named “OpenAnnotate Collaboration Server Service” is installed and started.
-Node server starts listening on port 3000 for connections, and the command prompt displays the message “OpenAnnotate Collaboration Server Service started!”
+   A Windows Service named *OpenAnnotate Collaboration Server Service* is installed and started.
+Node server starts listening on port `3000` for connections, and the command prompt displays the message *OpenAnnotate Collaboration Server Service started!*

 7. Make sure the Tomcat is configured to use the shared folder.
    Open `TOMCAT_HOME/conf/catalina.properties`.